How to Build a Marketing Dashboard That People Actually Use

 Skip those steps, and you may still ship something polished.
 You just probably will not ship something people trust enough to use.

-A lightweight planning template for choosing one dashboard decision, defining the metric family, setting action thresholds, and assigning ownership before the design work starts.
+A practical operating brief for choosing one dashboard decision, locking the KPI family, setting action thresholds, and assigning the owner and review cadence before the design work starts.

-If the template reveals that the real problem is not dashboard layout but weak source logic, inconsistent definitions, or a broken spend story, start with Where Did the Money Go?.
-If it reveals a broader reporting-system issue, Revenue Analytics is the next move.
+If the brief shows the problem is really a broken spend story or conflicting reporting layers, start with Where Did the Money Go?.
+If it shows the dashboard only works after the reporting system is repaired, Revenue Analytics is the next move.

 Common questions about building a marketing dashboard people actually use